 Problems with the sound The device is not as loud as expected Check that the device is closed correctly and that there are no obstructions in the horn or on the speaker element.
+The device makes no sound Check if the device is in Maintenance mode.
+If it's in maintenance mode, turn it off.

-Problems with the light t The device is not as Check that a PoE class 6 power supply is used. bright as expected Check the device's ambient temperature.
+Problems with the light The device is not as bright as expected Check that a PoE class 4 power supply is used. origine us expected Check the device's ambient temperature.
 If the device is installed in a high temperature environment, the lights will dim automatically.